thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **createConfig**
 > RepoConfigObject createConfig(createConfigRequest)

   Version: 9.2.0.cl or later   Allows you to connect a ThoughtSpot instance to a Git repository.
 Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.
 You can use this API endpoint to connect your ThoughtSpot development and production environments to the development and production branches of a Git repository.
 Before using this endpoint to connect your ThoughtSpot instance to a Git repository, check the following prerequisites:  * You have a Git repository.
 If you are using GitHub, make sure you have a valid account and an access token to connect ThoughtSpot to GitHub.
 For information about generating a token, see [GitHub Documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).  * Your access token has `repo` scope that grants full access to public and private repositories. * Your Git repository has a branch that can be configured as a default branch in ThoughtSpot.
-For more information, see [Git integration documentation](https://developers.thoughtspot.com/docs/?pageid=git-integration).
+For more information, see [Git integration documentation](https://developers.thoughtspot.com/docs/?pageid=git-integration).  **Note**: ThoughtSpot supports only GitHub / GitHub Enterprise for CI/CD.

 ### Example